(Re)Formation Exhibition Announcement

 2/19/2024

-I am very excited to announce a solo exhibition of my project Subject/Object at the Irene Carlson Gallery in La Verne, CA. The exhibition will run February 19th, 2024 to March 9, 2024.
-You can read the exhibition announcement here…
+I am pleased to announce a solo exhibition of my project Subject / Object at Irene Carlson Gallery in La Verne.
+The exhibition will be on view from February 19 through March 9, 2024.

 About the Exhibition